 Smaller nonprofits may be eligible to file Form 1023-EZ, Streamlined Application for Recognition of Exemption under Section 501(c)(3) of the Internal Revenue Code.
 This is a much simpler, shorter form that is filed online.
 Only smaller nonprofits--those with projected annual gross receipts of less than $50,000 and total assets of less than $250,000--are eligible to use the streamlined 1023-EZ application.

 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.

 Once you have your federal tax exemption, you need to obtain your Connecticut state tax exemption.
 This may include exemptions from income, property, sales, and other state taxes.
-Connecticut’s tax agency will have a form you need to file to obtain your state tax exemption.
+Connecticut's Department of Revenue Services will have a form you need to file to obtain your state tax exemption.

 Depending on your activities and the size of your organization, you may need to register with the Connecticut attorney general before doing any fundraising activities.
-Check with the Connecticut attorney general's website at www.ct.gov/ag/site/default.asp for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Check with the Connecticut attorney general's website for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Ronald J. Barrett and Stephen Fishman (Nolo).